temporalio/temporal-learning/docs/getting_started/python/first_program_in_python/index.md

 A Worker

-- listens only to the Task Queue that it is registered to.
+- listens only to the Task Queue that it's registered to
-- can only execute Workflows and Activities registered to it.
+- can only execute Workflows and Activities registered to it
-- knows which piece of code to execute from Tasks that it gets from the Task Queue.
+- knows which piece of code to execute from Tasks that it gets from the Task Queue

 After the Worker executes code, it returns the results back to the Temporal Server.